Contrastive Self-supervised Neural Architecture Search: Conclusion

 \section{Conclusion}

-We have introduced CS-NAS, an automated neural architecture search that completely alleviates the expensive cost of data labeling.
-Furthermore, CS-NAS performs searching on natural discrete search space of NAS problem via SMBO-TPE, enabling competitive/matching results with state-of-the-art algorithms.
+We have introduced CSNAS, an automated NAS algorithm that completely alleviates the expensive cost of data labeling.
+Furthermore, CSNAS performs searching on natural discrete search space of NAS problem via SMBO-TPE, enabling competitive/matching results with state-of-the-art algorithms.

-There are many directions to conduct further study on CS-NAS.
+There are many directions to conduct further study on CSNAS.
 For example, computer vision tasks, which involve medical images, are usually considered to lack training samples.
 This task requires substantially expensive data curation cost, including data gathering and labeling expertise.
-Another possible CS-NAS improvement is investigating further baseline self-supervised learning methods, which potentially ameliorates current CS-NAS benchmarks.
+Another possible CSNAS improvement is investigating further baseline SSL methods, which potentially ameliorates current CSNAS benchmarks.